bianchimro/markgiu/README.md

 This README was created and edited with Markgiu :)

 ## Disclaimer
-This project does not aim to be a full-featured markdown edito.
+This project does not aim to be a full-featured markdown editor.
 Use it at your own risk and abuse the code base at your wish.

 ## Screenshot